 - Cook over medium-low heat for several more minutes until the caramel sauce thickens.

 At this point, pour the caramel into a heat-safe jar (I like glass canning jars) and allow the mixture to cool.

 You can make this without a thermometer — continue to cook at a slow boil for 3-4 minutes.
 The sauce will thicken as it cools, so it will still seem runny while hot.

-If you like to get technical (and I do – after all, I’m a scientist!), you can use an instant read thermometer for batch-to-batch consistency.
-After stirring in the heavy cream, you want the temperature to reach at least 220 °F to thicken appropriately (it will on the thin and pourable side – even straight out of the fridge).
+If you like to get technical (and I do – after all, I’m a scientist!), you can use an instant-read thermometer for batch-to-batch consistency.
+After stirring in the heavy cream, you want the temperature to reach at least 220 °F to thicken appropriately (it will remain on the thin and pourable side – even straight out of the fridge).